Dr. Peter-Alexander Wacker

 Last year, the Supervisory Board again looked closely at corporate-governance standards.
-At its meeting of December 10, 2015, the Supervisory Board discussed the application of the German Corporate Governance Code and adopted the annual Declaration of Conformity that must be submitted jointly by the Executive and Supervisory Boards in accordance with Section 161 of the German Stock Corporation Act (AktG).
+At its meeting of December 6, 2016, the Supervisory Board discussed application of the German Corporate Governance Code and adopted the annual Declaration of Conformity that must be submitted jointly by the Executive and Supervisory Boards in accordance with Section 161 of the German Stock Corporation Act (AktG).
 Shareholders can access the Declaration on the company’s website.

 Audit of the Annual Financial Statements of Wacker Chemie AG and the WACKER Group

 The auditors also examined the risk management system in accordance with Section 91 of the German Stock Corporation Act (AktG).
-The audit verified that the risk management system meets the legal requirements.
+The audit verified that the risk management system and internal control system meet the legal requirements.
 No risks endangering the continued existence of the company were identified.
 The financial-statement documents (including the auditors’ reports, the combined management report and the Executive Board’s proposal for the distribution of profits) were submitted to all the Supervisory Board members in good time.

-At its meeting of February 29, 2016, the Audit Committee closely examined the aforementioned financial statements and reports, as well as the auditors’ reports on the separate and consolidated financial statements, and discussed and examined them in detail with the auditors before reporting to the full Supervisory Board.
-At its meeting of March 8, 2016, the full Supervisory Board closely examined and discussed the relevant annual accounting documents with knowledge and in consideration of both the report of the Audit Committee and the auditors’ reports.
-At both meetings, the auditors took part in the deliberations.
+At its meeting of February 27, 2017, the Audit Committee closely examined the aforementioned financial statements and reports, as well as the auditors’ reports on the separate and consolidated financial statements, and discussed them in detail with the auditors before reporting to the full Supervisory Board.
+At its meeting of March 7, 2017, the full Supervisory Board closely examined and discussed the relevant annual accounting documents with knowledge and in consideration of both the report of the Audit Committee and the auditors’ reports.
+The auditors took part in the deliberations at both meetings.
 They reported on the main results of the audit and were available to the Audit Committee and the full Supervisory Board to answer questions and provide supplementary information.

-After concluding our own examination, we raise no objections to the annual financial statements of Wacker Chemie AG, the consolidated financial statements or the combined management report, or the auditors’ reports.
+After concluding our own examination, we raise no objections to the annual financial statements of Wacker Chemie AG, the consolidated financial statements, the combined management report, or the auditors’ reports.

 Changes in the Composition of the Supervisory and Executive Boards